Mr. Bean Goes to Town: Act 3: The Shoe & The Evening Date

 While heading through town, Bean feels an itch in his foot.
 To relieve the itch, he removes his shoe and sock and places them on the roof of a parked car, only for it to drive off with them.
 Bean finds himself forced to hop through town trying to find them, briefly stopping in a shop to find a shoe that matches his own but being unable to buy just one shoe when the salesman insists that he must buy the pair.
 After spotting the car, Bean jumps in front of it, forcing it to stop and causing his shoe and sock to fall off and into his grasp, and leaving him to thank the driver.

 Walking through town at night, Bean attempts to comb his hair in a shop window but has difficulty combing the back of his head.
 To resolve the problem, he uses an ID photo booth to photograph the back of his head, before heading off to a nightclub called "Club Phut" (the word was previously seen as graffiti at the start of "The Return of Mr. Bean"), meeting up with his girlfriend Irma Gobb (also played by Ziegler).
 Inside, the pair enter the stage area where a magic act is being performed by a magician named Eddie Spangle.
 Raising his arm to try to attract the attention of a waitress, Bean inadvertently becomes a volunteer in the magic show.
-The magician takes Bean's watch for a trick, leading Bean to ruin the show searching for it, much to Irma's embarrassment and disgrace.
+The magician takes Bean's watch for a trick, leading him to ruin the show searching for it, much to Irma's embarrassment and disgrace.
 Upon retrieving it, but seeing Irma gone, Bean heads out and into the club's dance floor while Spangle angrily searches for him after he ruined his show.

 Inside the disco, Bean finds Irma dancing with another man.
 Jealous, Bean tries to butt in and take back Irma, who ignores him again and simply continues dancing with the other man, eventually leading Bean to force the man out of the disco.
 Hoping to get Irma to dance with him, Bean asks the DJ to change the music to something slow and romantic, only to find that the man has returned and is embracing Irma.
 Heartbroken and humiliated, Bean exits the disco, but unwilling to be beaten, he spots the club's power breaker and shuts it off on his way out, leaving the club in darkness.

 In the ending scene, on his way home, Bean passes a shop with several televisions in its window display, which go to static when he walks past them and return to normal after he has passed, and do the same when he sticks his hand in front of them after the ending credits.